Woomymy/Woomymy/README.md

 ## Projects

-All my projects are aviable on [GitHub](https://github.com/Woomymy?tab=repositories).
+All my projects are available on [GitHub](https://github.com/Woomymy?tab=repositories).

 ## Stats